-Your Bibliography Assignment requires at least two scholarly sources from each of the three major disciplinary approaches studied in class: Women's and Gender Studies, Sociology, and Psychology.
+Your Bibliography Assignment requires at least two scholarly sources from each of the three major disciplinary approaches studied in class: Women's and Gender Studies, Sociology, and History.
 Below are the library databases dedicated to each of those disciplines.
 Searching in them is going to be the easiest way to find articles that meet that requirement.

 While articles from the three core databases will likely be at the center of your arguments, you may want to supplement them with articles from related disciplines.